 What does it mean for your B2B company to have a verified business account?

-However, if you don’t want to waste time and reduce the amount of paperwork and process, you can contact us and we will create a verified account on Wechat for you.
+However, if you don’t want to waste time and reduce the amount of paperwork and process, you can contact us and we will create a verified account on Wechat for you, we will also design a WeChat strategy that matches your goals and budget.
 You also have to take note that your account’s verified status will remain active for one year from the date of the verification.

-How to take advantage of WeChat for your B2B business?
+How to take advantage of WeChat Social Media Marketing for your B2B company in China?

 Wechat Paid Ads for B2B Company in China